 Estate planning is an essential piece of anyone’s later years, and it’s crucial to have all the details laid out neatly for your future beneficiaries.
 By creating a concrete estate plan, you can help your future heirs by limiting the time and money spent ironing out all the problems.

-By creating a comprehensive estate plan, you can avoid these pitfalls.
+By creating a comprehensive plan to deal with your retirement plan assets, you can avoid these pitfalls.

 Why we like Trust & Will:

 A low-cost entry into estate planning and/or legal guardians, especially new families and Boomers with no prior preparation.